jump-dev/JuMP.jl/docs/src/tutorials/conic/introduction.md

 cones than they natively support.
 Solvers supporting discrete variables start with "(MI)" in the list of [Supported solvers](@ref).

+!!! tip
+    Duality plays a large role in solving conic optimization models.
+Depending on the solver, it can be more efficient to solve the dual instead of the primal.
+If performance is an issue, see the [Dualization](@ref) tutorial for more details.

 ## How these tutorials are structured

 Having a high-level overview of how this part of the documentation is structured